 Related: Aftershokz Earphones Review

 The bone conduction headphones I recommend are Aftershokz Sportz Bone Conduction earphones.
-Now, I am not going to tell you the music is of the same quality as something like Jaybirds or Beats by Dr. Dre, because that would not be true.
+Now, I am not going to tell you the music is of the same quality as something like Jaybirds or Bose SoundSports, because that would not be true.
 It’s a different technology, and I don’t think it’s reasonable to expect the quality of the music to be quite as good.
 However, it is a compromise I am more than happy to make, as it enables me to listen to reasonable quality music safely.

 Aftershokz Sportz earphones are very lightweight, and the battery lasts for ages.
-Plus – a big plus – they seem to be very rugged.
+I usually just charge them on the weekends, after over 10 hours cycling during the week.
+Plus – and this is a big plus – they are very rugged.
 I am quite sick of expensive earphones that die after a very short time, apparently unable to withstand the rigors of (my) real life.
 These headphones cost less than fifty dollars, yet they do what I need, safely, and I have not been able to break them.
 You can read my full review of Aftershokz headphones here, and see what you think.
 They are my no. 2 pick for safest corded headphones for cyclists.
-Buy your Aftershokz Sportz headphones from Amazon – you can return them and get your money back if you find your don’t like bone conduction sound!
+Buy your Aftershokz Sportz headphones from Amazon – you can return them and get your money back if you find you don’t like bone conduction sound!

 No. 1: Trekz Titanium Cordless Bluetooth Open Ear Bone Conduction Headphones